bigdatagenomics/adam/docs/source/40_deploying_ADAM.md

 should connect such as `spark://somehostname:7077`

 ### Start adam-shell

-Your sys admin will probably prefer that you launch your `adam-shell` or start an application from a cluster node rather than the head node you log in to so you may want to do so with:
+Your sys admin will probably prefer that you launch your `adam-shell` or start an application from a cluster node rather than the head node you log in to.
+You may want to do so with:
 ```
 sinteractive
 ```

-Start an adam-shell as so:
+Start an adam-shell:
 ```
 $ADAM_HOME/bin/adam-shell --master spark://hostnamefromslurmdotout:7077
 ```

 ### or Run a batch job with adam-submit

 ```
 $ADAM_HOME/bin/adam-submit --master spark://hostnamefromslurmdotout:7077
 ```